knack-run/knack-starter-pack/README.md

 ## Going deeper

 This is the free starter pack.
-The paid Knack catalogue at [knack.run/packs](https://knack.run/packs/) goes deep on specific operator jobs (consulting ops first, indie-hacker launches next).
+The paid Knack catalogue at [knack.run/packs](https://knack.run/packs/) goes deep on specific operator jobs.
 Each is lifetime-licensed: one-time payment, no subscription, free updates for life.

+**Shipped:** [Solo Consultant Ops](https://knack.run/packs/solo-consultant-ops) — the 7-phase engagement system for independent consultants and fractional execs.

+**In beta, looking for testers:** [Indie Hacker Launch](https://knack.run/packs/indie-hacker-launch) — the launch-week system for solo founders shipping their second-to-fifth product.
+Sign up via the page in exchange for free pack access and blunt feedback.

 ## Contributing

-Issues and pull requests welcome.
-The canonical source for this pack lives in the Knack monorepo at [knack-run/knack](https://github.com/knack-run/knack); changes accepted here are propagated back.
-For larger contributions or new-pack proposals, drop a line to `hello@knack.run`.
+Questions, suggestions, or new-pack proposals: `hello@knack.run`.

 ## About Knack